 - Do not feed, touch, or adopt wild animals.
 Also, be cautious of stray dogs and cats.
 Animals with rabies do not always appear vicious.

 - Avoid all contact with bats, especially bats found on the ground.
 If you find a bat, don’t touch it.
-Report the bat and its location to Pueblo Animal Services at (719) 544-3005.
+Report the bat and its location to The United States Department of Agriculture (USDA) (719) 569-1906.

 - Teach children to leave wildlife alone.
 Be sure your child knows to tell you if an animal bites or scratches them.